ramsricharan/QR-Attendance/README.md

-# QR-Attendance
+# QR Attendance
 **The Fastest attendance taking app.
-It uses QR Code Technology to mark attendance of the class.**
+It uses QR Code Technology and Location Services to mark attendance fast and accurate.**

 ### Project Setup